 Payment terms should be agreed before a contract is signed with the Specialist Contractor which may include a deposit for a substantial part of the works.

 Financial assistance in the form of grants or interest-free loans is available from the Government, Local Authorities and energy companies for installing EWI.
-Individual schemes and eligibility vary according to regional area and specific details can be obtained by visiting the Energy Saving Trust.
+Individual schemes and eligibility vary according to regional area and specific details can be obtained by visiting Simple Energy Advice, the Energy Saving Trust or Trustmark.

 INCA members are required to operate to the highest quality standards in accordance with the INCA Code of Professional Practice.
 In the event of any problems with their work, they will be required to investigate and take any appropriate remedial action, and INCA offers a Complaints Procedure in the unlikely event that problems cannot be resolved.

-INCA also works with insurance administrator Quality Assured National Warranties (QANW) to provide access to insurance-backed guarantees for EWI works, which protect against any defects in systems or workmanship arising after the works have been completed for up to 25 years.
+Typically all INCA member EWI systems are guaranteed for a minimum of 25 years but INCA also work with insurance administrator SWIGA to provide access to insurance-backed guarantees for EWI works, which protect against any defects in systems or workmanship arising after the works have been completed.

 The Office of Fair Trading (OFT) has published guidance offering tips to homeowners who are having improvement works on their property including advice on budgeting, finding a competent supplier and what to do if things go wrong – OFT Guidance.

 - Does EWI Conform To UK Fire Regulations